intel/llvm/sycl/doc/Assert.md

 failure.
 Assertion failure should be reported via asynchronous exceptions.
 If asynchronous exception handler is set the failure is reported with `cl::sycl::event_error` exception.
 Otherwise, SYCL Runtime should trigger abort.
 At least one failed assertion should be reported.
+The assertion failure message is printed to `stderr` by SYCL Runtime.

 When multiple kernels are enqueued and both fail at assertion at least single assertion should be reported.